lawrennd/snippets/_ml/includes/basis-to-neural-networks.md

 \subsection{Linear Models as Basis + Weights}

-\notes{The generalised linear models we work with allow us to create a model that is non-linear in inputs, but linear in the parameters,
+\notes{The generalised linear models we work with allow us to create a model that is non-linear in inputs, but linear in the parameters,}
 $$
 \mappingFunction(\inputVector_i) = \mappingVector^\top \basisFuncVector(\inputVector_i).
 $$
-We defined a basis, such as the polynomial basis.}
+\notes{We defined a basis, such as the polynomial basis.}

 \loadcode{polynomial}{mlai}

 \setupplotcode{import matplotlib
 # Comment for google colab (no latex available)
 matplotlib.rc('text', usetex=True)
-matplotlib.rcParams['text.latex.preamble']= r'\usepackage{amsmath}'}
+matplotlib.rcParams['text.latex.preamble']=r'\usepackage{amsmath}'}

 \setupplotcode{import mlai.plot as plot}
-\plotcode{plot.neural_network()}
+\plotcode{plot.neural_network(directory="\writeDiagramsDir/ml")}

+\
 \figure{\includediagram{\diagramsDir/ml/neural-network}{70%}}{A neural network.
 Input nodes are shown at the bottom.
-The hidden layer is the result of applying an affine transformation to the input layer and placing through an activation function.}{deep-neural-network}}
+The hidden layer is the result of applying an affine transformation to the input layer and placing through an activation function.}{deep-neural-network}

 \addreading{Bishop-deeplearning24}{Chapter 8}